top of page

 For attorneys and paralegals, this matters because it supports motion practice when service becomes a procedural fight.

-• Service at workplace (where lawful and feasible)
+• Service at the workplace (where lawful and feasible).

-Your process server can help you build the factual record, but legal strategy and court approval are on the attorney side—so the faster you get clean attempt documentation, the sooner you can pivot.
+Your process server can help you build the factual record, but legal strategy and court approval are on the attorney's side—so the faster you get clean attempt documentation, the sooner you can pivot.

 Skip tracing isn’t magic.
 It’s a tool.
 Use it when: